sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

     - Raise Awareness on the need for System Administrators to move towards Site Reliability Engineers
 2. **Stage 2: Infrastructure and Legacy readiness**
     - Identify 2 IT-enabled Projects touching Legacy systems for piloting and scope them towards the Target State direction (as per the Target Architecture Vision for Legacy)
-    - Provide common DevOps pipelines for IT teams to use (funded, SA&A’ed, and adopted as Technical Standards)
+    - Provide common DevOps pipelines for IT teams to use (funded, passed SA&A, and adopted as Technical Standards)
     - Experiment with non-production environments, for legacy systems, in the public cloud (e.g. testing environments)
 3. **Stage 3: Scale**
     - Identify “Platform teams” that provides services to DevOps teams, through tooling and APIs